Prenuptial, Separation, & Postnuptial Agreements

 Children & Their Support

-New York courts have the power to determine custody of children and to award “access” or parenting time.
+New York and Connecticut courts have the power to determine custody of children and to award “access” or parenting time.
 Where and how and by whom will your child be raised?

 What will your role be in making decisions about your child’s future?
 These issues are decided “in the best interest of the child,” giving broad discretion to the Court, and, therefore, to parties seeking to settle these issues.